-There may be times when students believe they have been unfairly penalized.
+There may be times when students feel they have been unfairly penalized.
 Most problems can be solved if students speak with the teacher or staff member who was involved.
 If students feel uncomfortable with this person, they may request a conference with the next level of authority.
 Students may also request the presence of a third party, such as a counselor, assistant principal, other staff person, translator, interpreter, or attorney.
-Parent(s) also have the right to be included.
+Parents also have the right to be included.
 If talking things over does not solve the problem, the following steps may be taken:

-- 1. A written statement must be presented by the parent(s)/student to the principal within five (5) school days after the last conference.
+- 1. A written statement must be presented by the parent/ student to the principal within five (5) school days after the last conference.
 The statement must tell what happened, when it happened, who was involved, and how the student would like the problem resolved.
 A copy of the statement must be filed and maintained as an educational record.
 The principal or the administrator with the most knowledge of the incident has 5 school days to respond in writing. - 2.
-If the problem still has not been resolved within five (5) school days from receipt of the school's written response, the student/parent(s) may request in writing, an appointment with the Director/designee of the Office of Service Quality.
-The letter asking for the appointment must include a copy of the first written statement and the school's response, if one was received.
+If the problem still has not been resolved within five (5) school days from receipt of the written response, the student may request in writing, an appointment with the Chief Service Quality Officer/ designee.
+The letter asking for the appointment must include a copy of the first written statement and the response.

-In the case of Charter Schools: If the problem has not been resolved within five (5) school days from receipt of the school's written response, the charter school student/parent(s) may request, in writing, a meeting with the Governing Board.
+In the case of Charter Schools: If the problem still has not been resolved within five (5) school days from receipt of the written response, the charter school student may request, in writing, a meeting with the Governing Board.